giacomote/AutoHotkeyProject1/scripts/README.md

 It can be useful to configure other script.

 For more details about the script and its functions, please refer to its [README](ProcessGetInfo/README.md) file.

+## WheelSetVolume
+A script that lets you control the volume using the mouse wheel.

+For more details about the script and its functions, please refer to its [README](WheelSetVolume/README.md) file.